dinau/imguin/README.md

    nimble install glfw nimgl sdl2_nim, tinydialogs
    ```

 1. For Linux Debian 11 Bullseye
+Notice: Runing will be failed at this moment.
+Runing in Linux is under construction.

       ```sh
       $ sudo apt install xorg-dev libopengl-dev ibgl1-mesa-glx libgl1-mesa-dev